Books about autism

 Laura James (Bluebird, 2017), 227 pages

-Like May, journalist James charts a year in her life as she moves, aged forty-five, from diagnosis to acceptance.
-She shows how autism shaped her career and affects those around her.
+Like Katherine May, journalist James charts a year in her life as she progresses, aged forty-five, from diagnosis to acceptance.
+She shows how autism has shaped her career and how it affects those around her.

 Women and Girls with Autism Spectrum Disorder: Understanding Life Experiences From Early Childhood to Old Age